taskless/taskless/docs/get-started/express.md

 });
 ```

-Enqueing a new Job takes two required arguments.
+Enqueing a new Job takes two required arguments, plus one optional:

-1. The `jobName`, which uniquely identifies the job.
+1. The `job name`, which uniquely identifies the job.
 It's a good idea to provide a recognizable name for debugging purposes.
-It can be either a string `"<name>" + uniqueid`, or an array of values which will be collapsed into a key `["name", uniqueId]`.
-When a job is enqueued with an identical name, it will be updated to the new payload; making it easy to search and track when a job is rerun.
+When a Job is enqueued with an identical name, it will be update the existing job while preserving its run history.
-2. The `payload`, as was defined during your `createQueue` function
+2. The `payload` you want to pass to your Job's handler callback (from `createQueue` above)
+3. _(optional)_ Any `JobOptions` you'd like to specify for this job such as running the job at a specific time or scheduling the job to repeat.
+For now, we can omit this.

+If you were to call the queue right now, Taskless would receive the result and after 5 tries, would report the job failed due to a 404 error.
+That's because right now, we haven't told Express how to find our queue.

 ## Routing to the Queue

-Express doesn't have a default convention for URL routes, instead relying on developers to string `app.use` and `router.use` statements together to map their URLs to handlers.
-An Express Route returned from `createQueue` contains a router at `<yourqueue>.router` suitable for mounting to your Application root.
+Express' routing system doesn't automatically determine routes based on your file/folder structure, so Taskless exposes a `<queue>.router()` method in the Express integration that helps you inform Taskless where it's put.
+In basic Express applications, you can call `router()` with no arguments.

 ```ts
 // /app.ts